Water of Leith

-The Water of Leith (Scottish Gaelic: Uisge Lìte) is the main river flowing through central Edinburgh, Scotland, that starts in the Pentlands Hills and flows into the port of Leith and then into the sea via the Firth of Forth.
+The Water of Leith (Scottish Gaelic: Uisge Lìte) is a river in Edinburgh, Scotland.
+It rises in the Pentland Hills before flowing through the centre of the city and emptying into the Firth of Forth at the Port of Leith.

 Name

-The name Leith may be of Brittonic origin and derived from *lejth meaning 'damp, moist' (Welsh llaith).
+The name Leith may be of Brittonic origin and derived from *lejth meaning "damp, moist" (Welsh llaith).
 It is less likely that the name derives from the Old Norse lodda meaning a river.
 The Gaelic form of the name is Lìte (Leith), with Uisge Lìte being the full translation of "Water of Leith".

 The Dictionary of the Scots Language defines the term "water" here as "A large stream, usu. thought of as intermediate in size between a Burn and a river."